Find the best healthcare program for you, with 12 popular specialisations.

-Specialisations include advanced nursing, clinical nursing, critical care, mental health nursing, and nursing education.
-Nurses often major in a field where they already have some experience..
-READ MORE
+Specialisations include advanced nursing, clinical nursing, critical care, leadership, mental health, and nurse education.

 A Master of Nursing degree can you set up for career advancement or a career pivot into specialised nursing or management and administration.

-Specialisations available include advanced nursing, advanced practice, nursing education, emergency nursing, management, and mental health nursing.
+Specialisations include advanced nursing, advanced practice, nursing education, emergency nursing, management, and mental health nursing.

-You can qualify to be a nutritionist or dietitian by combining online study with practical training.
-Most of Australia’s major cities have a university or college offering external units as part of a diploma or degree.
+Qualify to be a nutritionist or dietitian by combining online study with practical training.
+In most major Australian cities, a university or college offers external units as part of a diploma or degree.

-An advanced diploma or bachelor degree in nutrition qualifies you for many jobs in the food, health and weight management sectors.
-To become a recognised dietitian, you need to do a bachelor or masters degree accredited by the Dietitians Association of Australia.
+A certificate IV, diploma or bachelor degree in nutrition qualifies you for jobs in the food, health and weight management sectors.
+To be a dietitian, you need a bachelor or masters degree accredited by DAA.

-Nutrition is a hands-on study area, meaning that some parts must be done on campus...
-READ MORE
+Nutrition is a hands-on study area, meaning some parts may have to be done on campus.

-Psychology is a popular study choice among students doing arts, social science and science degrees.
+Psychology is a popular study choice among arts, social science and science students and graduates.
 Online psychology courses are widely available.

 A 3-year psychology degree is just the start if you aim to be a psychology researcher, registered psychologist or clinical psychologist.
 But it can lead to careers in related fields.

 An honours year and postgraduate degree are normally required for professional positions.
-Because advanced degrees often have a significant clinical practice component, distance education courses are multi-mode (i.e. you attend classes at least occasionally)...
-READ MORE
+Because advanced degrees often involve clinical practice, distance education courses are multi-mode.

-The health and welfare of the Australian community is the key concern when you work in public health.
-Postgraduate courses in this field are available online, from graduate certificates to graduate diplomas and masters degrees.
+The welfare of the Australian community is the key concern in the public health field.
+Postgraduate courses are available online, from graduate certificates to masters degrees.

-The courses prepare you for senior roles in healthcare and public service.
+Public health courses prepare you for roles in healthcare and public service.
 Job title examples are program and policy officer, public health officer, public health nurse, and health promotion officer.

-In an online course, you learn to manage community health, studying topics such as epidemiology, health promotion, biostatistics and social perspectives...
-READ MORE
+Students learn to manage community health, studying topics such as epidemiology, health promotion, biostatistics and social perspectives.

 The practical side of learning social work requires on-the-job experience.
 To become accredited, students put in around 1000 hours of work experience.
 Training includes placements in social welfare settings, which can be near where you live.